adrienb39/gestimag/htdocs/includes/php-iban/README.md

 # (Returns '' if unimplemented, true or false)
 $result = iban_verify_nationalchecksum($iban);
 if($result == '') {
- print "National checksum system does not exist or remains unimplemented for the country of IBAN '$iban'.\n";
+ echo "National checksum system does not exist or remains unimplemented for the country of IBAN '$iban'.\n";
 }
 elseif($result == true) {
- print "IBAN '$iban' passes the national checksum algorithm for its country.\n";
+ echo "IBAN '$iban' passes the national checksum algorithm for its country.\n";
 }
 else {
- print "IBAN '$iban' FAILS the national checksum algorithm for its country.\n";
+ echo "IBAN '$iban' FAILS the national checksum algorithm for its country.\n";
 }

 # Set the pre-IBAN era, BBAN-level national checksum for those countries that